nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The `STARTDATE` and `STARTTIME` provided can be in the past for ongoing events.

-* Events that overlap in time are allowed.
+* Events that overlap in date and time are allowed.

 * Any valid prefixes and input arguments (e.g. <code>n/Meeting 1</code> or <code>st/14:00</code>) followed by invalid prefixes and input arguments (e.g. <code>name/Name</code>, <code>tag/Tag</code> or <code>E@ent</code>) will lead to an error.